Paranormal News, Video, Audio and Reports

 GLD: Would you say it could have been a man dressed up?

 Witness: Yeah but why?
-He would have to hide in a tree in the middle of now where and then drop out of a tree.
+He would have to hide in a tree in the middle of nowhere and then drop out of a tree.
 You could hurt yourself for a start.
 Everyone thinks I’m making it up but we did see something in the graveyard.

 I explain to her that this is not the first time I have heard this story to which she was relieved.
 I told her about an incident in the 1950’s and the 1960’s and she asked if I ever find any further information to please let her know.